Cruise Ship Waste

 What can we do about it?

-No ports have their own effluent or sewage treatment works.
-To off load food waste, grey water and sewage it requires a fleet of lorries to collect it and take it in land to be processed.
+Ports don’t have their own effluent or sewage treatment works.
+Ships off load food waste, grey water and sewage it requires a fleet of lorries to collect it and take it in land to be processed.
 This is Hazardous waste which will be charged at a premium.
 Also the distance travelled by the tankers is a large expense.
 Cruise ship waste needs to be addressed with a solution that helps the industry.

 Flushing out the bilges or cleaning the sulphides out of open exhaust scrubbers is often done in port or the approaches into a port and dumped into the harbour or sea.